deel-ai/xplique/docs/api/attributions/pytorch.md

 !!!info
     It is possible that you used special treatments for your models or that it does not follow typical convention.
 In that case, we encourage you to have a look at the <img src="https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg" width="20"></sub>[Source Code](https://github.com/deel-ai/xplique/blob/master/xplique/wrappers/pytorch.py) to adapt it to your needs.

 ### 3. Use this wrapped model as a TF's one

-## What are the limitations ?
+## What are the limitations?

 As it was previously mentionned this does not work with: Deconvolution, Grad-CAM, Grad-CAM++ and Guided Backpropagation.

 Furthermore, when one use any white-box explainers one have the possibility to provide an `output_layer` parameter.
 This functionnality will not work with PyTorch models.
 The user will have to manipulate itself its model!

 !!!warning
-    The `output_layer` parameter does not work for PyTorch's model!
+    The `output_layer` parameter does not work for PyTorch models!

 It is possible that all failure cases were not covered in the tests, in that case please open an issue so the team will work on it!